We are living in a Wild West era of menopause “awareness.”

 Yeehaw.

-Last week, I observed an online discussion started by a woman in her late 50s, who was experiencing FOMO (fear of missing out).
-She had journeyed through menopause with some symptoms, which she had coped with, without HRT.
-However, recently she’d discovered that among her friends and colleagues, she was the only one to NOT have taken HRT.
+Last week, I observed an online discussion started by a woman in her late 50s who was experiencing FOMO (fear of missing out).
+She had journeyed through menopause with some symptoms and had coped with them without HRT.
+However, recently the woman had discovered that among her friends and colleagues, she was the only one to not have taken HRT.
 She was concerned that perhaps she was damaging her health.

-Those of us who work with women in perimenopause and menopause encounter such concerns frequently.
+Those of us who work with women in perimenopause and menopause, often encounter such concerns.
 We meet women who have started taking HRT, not because their symptoms were hard to cope with, but because a celeb convinced them it could reduce their risk of disease.

 Just last week in The Times, we witnessed a celeb and culinary expert from The Great British Bake Off declare (in a peculiar misunderstanding of the human condition) that the "secret to happiness" is an HRT patch.
 A day later, an opinion piece in the same publication announced that HRT can “banish symptoms,” prevent numerous diseases, and make your skin youthful.